Your location: Rideau Canal > Save Our Rideau > Heritage Site Management

 The primary mandate of Parks Canada on the Rideau Canal is supposed to be the protection and presentation of its heritage, the reasons it received the designation as a National Historic Site and as a UNESCO World Heritage Site.
 Parks Canada has been abdicating this responsibility for the last few years, the most notable changes taking place in 2007-2008.
 It was at that time when a Communications position was made a prominent management position (not to promote communications, but to "control the message").
 Also at that time we also received a "Visitor Experiences Officer" whose first job was to implement the National Parks program, "Learn to Camp" on the Rideau.
 Parks Canada's Visitor Experience program has no heritage component (heritage programming is separate) and in three years in the position, the VE person never interacted with the heritage community along the Rideau.

 Bottom line is that the management of the Rideau Canal is not properly structured to deliver the requirements of Parks Canada's legislation or its obligations to the World Heritage Convention as a UNESCO World Heritage Site.
-This appears to be mainly due to a cultural shift in Parks Canada's HQ that happened in the early 2000s - a shift to trying to become a simple tourism agency, to abandon heritage and ecology in a vain attempt to chase visitor numbers.
+This appears to be mainly due to a cultural shift in Parks Canada's HQ that happened in the 1990s and early 2000s - a shift to trying to become a simple tourism agency, to abandon heritage and ecology in a vain attempt to chase visitor numbers.
 In 2012, the Government of Canada made a 5% cut to the operating budget of Parks Canada.
 Parks Canada took that opportunity to get rid of much of their science and heritage staff, to remove the voice of heritage from the management planning table and to strip heritage interpretation from sites such as the Rideau Canal.
 It's a long and sorry tale, you can read all about it in my "de-evolution of Parks Canada"

 The problem is actually quite easy to fix.
 While a qualified heritage manager needs to be hired for the Rideau Canal - in the short term some of the present surplus of business development and PR staff can be re-purposed into heritage programming, as long as it is being directed by a knowledgeable person (a heritage manager with a good understanding of heritage and someone who is willing to get out and engage the Rideau heritage community which has a deep knowledge base of Rideau heritage).
 In the long-run, unqualified staff has to be let go and qualified heritage staff hired.
 Site plans for the lockstations can be developed which include all the required heritage components (viewscapes, signage, etc.) to help guide operational staff.